We are proud to report that First Shore Federal built on its legacy of financial strength, quality service and progress during 2016.

 Significant growth was achieved in our deposit accounts including an increase of nearly 9% in savings and checking accounts.
 Operating improvements were made to our debit card program, account statements, timing and security.

 Our corporate headquarters in Salisbury underwent major renovations.
 Our Millsboro branch ended its first year of operation and we are pleased to report that more than 40% of our loan volume was in Sussex County.

 President, Martin T. Neat

-We enter 2013 with very good operating margins, the strongest capital position in our history, a strong reserve for any loan problems that we experience, an excellent reputation in the communities we serve, a dedicated and experienced staff, and a continued commitment to customer service and making First Shore Federal the best it can be.
+We enter 2017 with good operating margins, the strongest capital position in our history, an appropriate reserve for any loan problems that do arise, an excellent reputation in the communities we serve, a dedicated and experienced staff and a continued commitment to customer service and making First Shore the best it can be.

-We thank our employees for their dedication and commitment, our outstanding board of directors for its wisdom, oversight and direction, and our valued customers for their confidence and support in First Shore Federal.
+We thank our members, our valued customers for their confidence and support in First Shore Federal.